andresebr/kumodd/docs/guide/Metadata.md

 avoided on Linux using the noatime mount option.
 It can be avoided on Windows using fsutil behavior set disablelastaccess 1.

-Created Time can be set on Windows NTFS; however, setting the Created time in python via the win32 API has proven unreliable.
+Kumodd sets the created time only on Windows; however, setting the Created time in python via the win32 API has proven unreliable.
 On Unix, certain more recent file systems have a created time stamp, including Ext4, UFS2, Hammer, LFS, and ZFS (*see* [Wikipedia Comparison of File Systems](https://en.wikipedia.org/wiki/Comparison_of_file_systems)).
 However, the Linux kernel provides no method (e.g. system call or library) to read or write the Created time, so Created time is not available to kumodd on Linux.

 If file system time stamps are to be used in analysis, the -verify option can be used to verify they are consistent with the metadata.
 External tools can be used as well for